 Africa may not seem like a continent suitable for solos, but this is one country that welcomes internationals with open arms.

-The Kingdom of Swaziland is untouched by mass tourism and with Swazis believing that greeting foreign guests is a way of gaining wisdom, you can be sure of an enlightening and cultural stay.
+The Kingdom of Swaziland is untouched by mass tourism, and with Swazis believing that greeting foreign guests is a way of gaining wisdom, you can be sure of an enlightening and cultural stay.

 Thailand

-If you choose to travel solo here, you are guaranteed royal treatment and service fit for a queen.
+Thailand’s hospitality is known as one of the friendliest in the world.
+If you travel solo here, you are guaranteed royal treatment and service fit for a queen.

 Types of travelers: A younger crowd on the Andaman Coast.
 Europeans, Australians.